Connecting Constructive Notions of Ordinals in Homotopy Type Theory: An Abstract Axiomatic Framework for Ordinals

-\begin{lemma} The supremum of a sequence is unique if it exists, i.e.\ the type of suprema is propositional for a given sequence $f$.
-Both the properties ``calculating suprema'' and ``having suprema'' are propositions. \end{lemma}
+We say that $(A,<,\leq)$ \emph{has suprema} if there is a function $\sqcup : (\N \to A) \to A$ which calculates suprema, i.e.\ such that $(f : \N \to A) \to \issupof{(\sqcup f)}{f}$.
+The supremum of a sequence is unique if it exists, i.e.\ the type of suprema is propositional for a given sequence $f$.
+Both the properties ``calculating suprema'' and ``having suprema'' are propositions.

-\emph{Every} $a : A$ is trivially the supremum of the sequence constantly $a$, and therefore, ``being a supremum'' does not describe the usual notion of \emph{limit ordinals}.
+Every $a : A$ is trivially the supremum of the sequence constantly $a$, and therefore, ``being a supremum'' does not describe the usual notion of \emph{limit ordinals}.
 One might consider $a$ a \emph{proper} supremum of $f$ if $a$ is pointwise strictly above $f$, i.e.\ $\forall i. f_i < a$.
-This is automatically guaranteed if $f$ is increasing with respect to $<$ (cf.\ \cref{subsec:Brouwer-as-HIIT}), and in this case, we call $a$ the \emph{limit} of $f$.
+This is automatically guaranteed if $f$ is increasing with respect to $<$, and in this case, we call $a$ the \emph{limit} of $f$: